-Adopt Resolution 20-, entitled "A Resolution of the Planning Commission of the City of Goleta, California, Recommending to the City Council Approval of the General Plan/Coastal Land Use Plan 2019 Progress Report for Submittal to the Governor's Office of Planning and Research and California Department of Housing and Community Development"
+Adopt Resolution 21-, entitled "A Resolution of the City Council of the City of Goleta, California, Approving the General Plan/Coastal Land Use Plan 2020 Progress Report."

 BACKGROUND:

 Government Code Section 65400 requires the City to prepare a report annually regarding the status of the City's General Plan/Coastal Land Use Plan (General Plan) and provide the annual report to the Governor's Office of Planning and Research (OPR) and the California Department of Housing and Community Development (HCD).
 The annual progress report assesses the level of implementation and effectiveness of the General Plan relative to orderly growth and development, preservation and conservation of open-space land and natural resources, and the efficient expenditure of public funds.